Woodland Community Consolidated School District 50

+The district includes portions of Gurnee, Gages Lake, Grandwood Park, Grayslake, Old Mill Creek, Park City, Wadsworth, and Waukegan.

-The student population is 4,600 students in the grades of Kindergarten through eighth grade.
+The student population is 4,526 students in the grades of kindergarten through eighth grade.
 There are four schools: the primary school, the elementary school, the intermediate school, and the middle school.
 The primary school offers early childhood programs and kindergarten.
 The elementary school teaches grades one, two, and three.
 The intermediate school has fourth and fifth grades.
 Woodland Middle School is the home of grades 6–8.